CityofPittsburgh/analytics-reporter/README.md

 analytics --output /path/to/data
 ```

-*Note that when using the docker image you have to use the absolute path, for example "/home/youruser/path/to/data"*

 * `--publish` - Publish to an S3 bucket.
 Requires AWS environment variables set as described above.

 ```bash